Toespraak van Koningin Máxima tijdens het G20 side-event ‘Supporting SMEs and women-owned businesses to build back better’ te Rome

-Koningin Máxima is speciale pleitbezorger van de secretaris-generaal van de Verenigde Naties voor inclusieve financiering voor ontwikkeling.
+Koningin Máxima is speciale pleitbezorger van de secretaris-generaal van de Verenigde Naties voor inclusieve financiering voor ontwikkeling (UNSGSA).

 Meeting small and medium-sized enterprises entrepreneurs around the world, I am very often filled with admiration.
 Their commitment, perseverance and passion inspire me greatly.